-The U.S. Fish & Wildlife Service application form titled "Export of Artificially Propagated Plants (Multiple Commercial Shipments)" (Form 3-200-33) allows a U.S. exporter to apply for the establishment of a Master File that will facilitate multiple exports of approved artificially propagated plants under CITES requirements.
+The U.S. Fish & Wildlife Service allows a U.S. exporter to apply for the establishment of a Master File that will facilitate multiple exports of approved artificially propagated plants under CITES requirements.
 Establishing the Master File allows the exporter to file CITES documentation that will apply to multiple shipments of the approved plants up to a three-year period, thus decreasing the amount of paperwork that must be completed for individual shipments.
 Applicants must complete all applicable portions of the application form as thoroughly as possible because the information requested is used to make the determination that the plants to be exported meet the criteria for artificially propagated as defined by CITES.
-After establishing the Master File, shipments of artificially propagated species can be processed after obtaining single use Certificates of Artificially Propagated Plants (CAPP).
+After establishing the Master File, shipments of artificially propagated Plants (CAPP).
 Amendments to the Master File are required when changes are made to the approved taxa or the suppliers, including new suppliers of previously approved taxa or the same supplier providing a different taxon that was not reviewed as part of the original application.